camiloms10/soccer_players_value/README.md

 You can use this data to analyze:
 * How a player has performed through time
-* The correlation between individual NBA metrics and general team results (wins)
+* The correlation between individual statistics and player value
-* Predict a game result based on the team´s individuals
+* Predict player´s value based on individual statistics (this is what we´ll focus on)
 * Etc.
 <p align="right">(<a href="#top">back to top</a>)</p>